tancolo/tancolo/README.md

 ### Hey there,

-## I am interested in Android, iOS and Web development.
+## I am interested in Android, iOS, Web development and AI Agentic Coding.
 - 🌱 I’m currently learning everything
+- 🎯 Learn, Contribute and Grow<br>
+- 🚀 Actively exploring AI Agentic workflows to redefine how we build software<br>
-- 🔭 I'm looking for a job<br>
+- 🔭 I'm looking for a job
-- 🎯 Learn, Contribute and Grow

 <br />